vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 In this task, you will complete the following:

-* Get the ID Scope from DPS that will be placed in code
 * Copy the downloaded device certificate into the root folder of the application
-* Configure the application in Visual Studio Code
+* Configure the application in Visual Studio Code to use the ID Scope from DPS

-1. In the Azure portal, open your Device Provisioning Service blade and ensure that the **Overview** pane is selected.

-1. On the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for later reference.

-    This ID Scope value is the same value that you recorded after configuring the lab prerequisites.
-If you don't already have a copy, get it now.
-There is a copy button to the right of the value that will appear when you hover over the value.

-    The **ID Scope** will be similar to this value: **0ne0004E52G**

 1. Open Windows File Explorer, and then navigate to the folder where the **sensor-thl-2000-device.cert.pfx** certificate file was downloaded.